wmcbrine/PDCurses/man/MANUAL.md

 ### Description

-   To use these routines, start_color() must be called, usually immediately after initscr().
+   To use these routines, first, call start_color().
 Colors are always used in pairs, referred to as color-pairs.
-A color-pair consists of a foreground color and a background color.
-A color-pair is initialized via init_pair().
+A color-pair is created by init_pair(), and consists of a foreground color and a background color.
 After initialization, COLOR_PAIR(n) can be used like any other video attribute.

+   has_colors() reports whether the terminal supports color.

-   start_color() initializes eight basic colors (black, red, green, yellow, blue, magenta, cyan, and white), and two global variables; COLORS and COLOR_PAIRS (respectively defining the maximum number of colors and color-pairs the terminal is capable of displaying).
+   start_color() initializes eight basic colors (black, red, green, yellow, blue, magenta, cyan, and white), and two global
+   variables: COLORS and COLOR_PAIRS (respectively defining the maximum number of colors and color-pairs the terminal is capable of displaying).